 Contact us if you are interested in sharing the pride, benefits and expense of aircraft ownership with 30 like-minded pilot owners.

 CCF has introduced a Social Membership level.
 Be a member of the club, participate in all social activities, join on flying events when space is available.
 Social Members are not permitted to fly the corporation's aircraft or act as PIC.
-The cost of the Social Membership is $5/month, collected yearly, prorated if you join mid year, and is a great way to get to know the club before you buy in, as well as meet members who may be selling their shares.
+This is a great way to get to know the club before you buy in, as well as meet members who may be selling their shares.

 A flying club is an organization that allows its members to pursue flying activities, usually by providing access to aircraft (more details) on an operational basis.
 Flying clubs come in many different types and sizes.
 Some even think a few pilots sharing a plane and expenses is a flying club, but in general that is considered a partnership.
 Flying clubs are generally larger than a few pilots and one plane, usually dozens of pilots and a few planes (like CCF), sometimes hundreds of pilots and dozens of planes.
 Some flying clubs are non-equity based (you don’t own the planes) and some are equity based (you owe a share in the planes).
 Capitol City Flyers, Inc. is an equity club and each member owns an equal share of the Club.

 How does CCF differ from renting directly from a FBO?